Notwithstanding the provisions of section one of this article:

 (1) A response providing the following information relating to each of the insurer's known policies of insurance, including excess or umbrella insurance, which does or may provide liability coverage for the claim:

 (B) The name of each named insured of the subject policy; and

 (C) The limits of any motor vehicle liability insurance policy at the time of the events that are the subject of the claim; or

-(c) Disclosure of the information required by subsection (a) of this section shall not constitute an admission that the alleged injury or damage is subject to the policy, nor shall such disclosure waive any reservation of rights an insurer may have.
+(c) Disclosure of the information required by subsection (a) of this section is not an admission that the alleged injury or damage is subject to the policy, nor does the disclosure waive any reservation of rights an insurer may have.

-(d) No information disclosed by any party pursuant to this section shall be, by reason of such disclosure, admissible as evidence at trial.
+(d) The information disclosed by any party pursuant to this section, by reason of the disclosure, is not admissible as evidence at trial.

-(e) An insurer's compliance with this section does not constitute a violation of this article, or subsection twelve, section eleven, article six of this chapter.
+(e) An insurer's compliance with this section does not constitute a violation of this article, or subsection (12), section four, article eleven of this chapter.